 Some schools and colleges offer Skills for Work courses.
 These are vocational courses for people aged 14-16.
 They give knowledge and skills to prepare for work - they include core skills as well as general skills for employability.
-Subjects include energy, financial services and laboratory science.
+Subjects include Creative industries, energy and rural skills.

 These are National Qualifications, awarded at National 3-5 level and Higher level.
 (See below, National Qualifications, for further information.)
 They are placed in the Scottish Credit and Qualifications Framework (SCQF) at levels 3-6 - see the separate article on SCQF framework.

 National Certificates (NCs) and National Qualifications (NQs) can be the next stage in progression from National 3 and 4 level or Skills for Work.
 They are offered at several levels and can lead to further education, higher education or employment.
 They can be studied at school or college.
 You enter at a level depending on whether you have achieved National 3, 4 or 5.
 (In some schools, pupils can go into NC/NQ courses with no formal qualifications).

 NCs/NQs usually consist of a number of National Units which are assessed internally and sometimes also by an external exam set and marked by SQA.
 Some groups of National Units lead to qualifications called National Certificates (NCs).
 These are usually run full time at further education colleges.
 There are courses in over 50 subjects, usually at SCQF levels 4-6.

 When you successfully complete a course, you can progress to the next level.